 Electronic Check Conversion

 You may provide your check or draft to a merchant or service provider who will scan the check or draft for the encoded credit union and account information.
 The merchant or service providers will then use this information to convert the transaction into an electronic funds transfer.
 This may occur at the point of purchase or when you provide your check or draft by other means, such as by mail or drop box.

-You may access your account(s) online by using your login ID and your 4-digit PIN number.
+You may access your account(s) online by using your unique user name and password.

 Pre-authorized Electronic Fund Transfers (EFTs)